noobydp/CNC-Macros/README.md

 ## G-Code Macros
 ### Workspace Macros
 Macros designed for managing workspace coordinates, essential for CNC machining precision.
 The workspace offets are managed manually and regular move commands have been overriden to include the offset adjustment.

+**To Do** I want to investigate if we can use the built-in [SET_GCODE_OFFSET](https://github.com/Klipper3d/klipper/blob/master/docs/G-Codes.md#set_gcode_offset) feature in Klipper.

 | Macro | Description |
 | ----- | ----------- |